ilokeshpawar/poster/README.md

 ## Notes
 - All configuration is managed in the [config/config.toml](./config/config.toml) file.
 Please update it according to your requirements.
+- For SVG to PNG logo conversion, I used [Inkscape](https://inkscape.org/).
+If you don't have it installed, simply specify the logo image paths in [config.toml](./config/config.toml).
+- Installing [ExifTool by Phil Harvey](https://exiftool.org/) is optional.
+You can remove EXIF metadata if you wish, but after cover creation, EXIF data is discarded.
+Unless you are publishing actual images in a public repository, this is generally not a concern.
 - My workflow is Linux-based; I have not tested this on Windows or macOS.
 If you encounter any issues, feel free to open an issue.
 It should work fine on Unix-based systems.
 - *Please take utmost care regarding privacy.
 I have only shared information here that is already publicly available.
 I have avoided sharing unnecessary personal details.*